superfly/docs/blueprints/staging-prod-isolation.html.md

 redirect_from: /docs/going-to-production/the-basics/production-staging-isolation/
 ---

-You have your own good reasons for wanting to isolate your production environment from your test or staging environments.
-When you want to limit access to production to the smallest possible group, you can get dependable isolation by using multiple organizations.
+You want to isolate your production environment from your test or staging environments by limiting production access to the smallest possible group.
+You can get dependable isolation by using multiple organizations.
 Organization access is invitation-only and orgs are isolated from one another at a low level by our private networking architecture: every organization has its own [private network](/docs/networking/private-networking/) by default.

 All Fly.io accounts start with a "personal" organization.
 You can create as many organizations as you need, not just for different environments, but also for different projects or clients.